-Settling P&L refers to settling the total funds available in the per-market pool of funds that is claimable by users.
+Settling P&L refers to settling the total funds available in the per-market pool of funds that users can claim.

-This pool is called the P&L Pool (read more here: ).
+This pool is called the P&L Pool (read more here: Accounting and Settlement).

 A trader that has made a profitable trade and realises its profits may wish to withdraw that realised profit.